cppalliance/safe-cpp/proposal/draft.md

 NLL borrow checking,[^borrow-checking] is Rust's intentive method for testing invalidating actions against live borrows in the presence of control flow, re-assignments and function calls.
 The algorithm involves generating a system of lifetime constraints which map borrow variables back to _loans_, growing points until all the constraints are satisfied, and then testing invalidating actions against all loans in scope.

-A loan is the action that forms a reference to a place.
+A loan is the action that forms a borrow to a place.
 In the example above, there are two loans: `^x` and `^y`.
 Solving the constraint equation extends the liveness of loans `^x` for and `^y` up until the point of the last dereferences to them.
 When `y` goes out of scope, it doesn't invalidate the loan `^x`, because that's not live.
 But it does invalidate the loan `^y`, which is lifetime extended by the final `f(*ref)` expression.

 Liveness is stored in bit vectors called `regions`.
 There's a region for loans `^x` and `^y` and there's a region for variables with borrow types, such as `ref`.
 There are also regions for user-defined types with lifetime parameters, such as `string_view`.